bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/officehours.md

 - Fridays 9:30-11am
 - Wednesday, by appointment, virtual (Zoom).

-Unfortunately there are  no LAs this semester (noone in the pipeline).
+Unfortunately there are  no LAs this semester as there are no current students in the pipeline.